Support for Faculty

 American Cultures Engaged Scholarship Program

-The Public Service Center partners with the American Cultures Center to support faculty in developing new or revised American Cultures courses that integrate community engaged scholarship.
-Faculty are selected as Chancellor's Public Scholars and receive a $3,000 research grant, $1,500 for project needs, training, staff consulting services, and a paid student fellow to support the development of the community partnership project.
-Applications are released 1–2 times per year (usually in September and April), and will be available on the American Cultures Engaged Scholarship (ACES) webpage.
+The Public Service Center partners with the American Cultures Center to support faculty in developing new or revised American Cultures courses that integrate community-engaged learning and scholarship.
+Faculty are selected as Chancellor's Public Scholars and can receive grants, training, staff consulting services, community partner funds, and a paid student fellow to support the development of the community partnership project.
+Applications are released up to two times per year and will be available on the American Cultures Engaged Scholarship (ACES) webpage.

 Additional Support for Course Development